django/code-of-conduct/reporting-guide.md

 Finally, the Working Group will make a report on the situation to the DSF board.
 The board may choose to issue a public report of the incident.

-## If Your Report Concerns a Working Group Member
+## If Your Report Concerns a Code of Conduct Working Group Member

 ### Conflicts of Interest